ell1e/spew3d/README.md

 **Features:**

-- Simple API
+- Simple API,
-- 2D and 3D graphics, image loading, sound, and more
+- 2D and 3D graphics, image loading, sound, and more,
-- Retro-style like PlayStation 1 or Nintendo64
+- Retro-style like PlayStation 1 or Nintendo64,
-- Filesystem, multi-byte strings, etc., all unified
+- Filesystem, multi-byte strings, etc., all unified,
-- Wide platform support thanks to [SDL2](https://libsdl.org)
+- Wide platform support thanks to [SDL2](https://libsdl.org).

 **Do not use if** it disturbs you that Spew3D:

-- Can't do modern shader effects
+- Can't do modern shader effects,
-- Can't do modern realtime shadows
+- Can't do modern realtime shadows,
-- Can't handle modern higher poly counts
+- Can't handle modern higher poly counts.

 Compiling / Usage
 -----------------